SInherit/SInherit/README.md

 # Issues
 ### 1. When install the google-cloud-sdk, in MacOS X, there will have a error like this
 ```
-ERROR: (gcloud.components.install) Your current working directory is inside the Cloud SDK
+Your current Cloud SDK version is: 225.0.0

-install root: [Your Home]/Documents/google-cloud-sdk.
-In order to perform this update, run
+ERROR: (gcloud.components.list) Failed to fetch component listing from server.
-the command from outside of this directory.
+Check your network settings and try again.
 ```

 this bug may because of the google cloud sdk don't support ipv6, so some of the users switched off the